-Meeting Title: Trust Board Date: 31 January 2019 Agenda No 4.2 Report Title: 2018/19 Corporate Objectives - Quarter 3 report Lead Director Suzanne Marsello, Director of Strategy Report Author: Ralph Michell, Head of Strategy Presented for: Assurance Executive Summary: In June 2018 the Trust Board approved the Corporate Objectives for 2018/19, based on the strategic objectives linked to "Outstanding Care, Every Time."
+Meeting Title: Trust Board Date: 31 January 2019 Agenda I No 4.2 2 4.0.
+Report Title: 2018/19 Corporate Objectives - Quarter 3 rep ort Lead Director Suzanne Marsello, Director of Strategy Report Author: Ralph Michell, Head of Strategy Presented for: Assurance Executive Summary: In June 2018 the Trust Board approved the Corporate Objectives for 2018/19, based on the strategic objectives linked to "Outstanding Care, Every Time."
 It was agreed that progress against the objectives and their associated quarterly milestones would be reported to the Trust Board on a quarterly basis.
 The attached paper is an update on progress in Quarter 3 (Q3).
-Recommendation: Trust Board is asked to: Review the update, and in particular the assessment of where slippage presents a material risk to the year-end position Approve the report Supports Trust Strategic Objective: Treat the patient, treat the person Right care, right place, right time Balance the books, invest in our future Build a better St. George's Champion Team St. George's Develop tomorrow's treatments today CQC Theme: All Single Oversight Framework Theme: Quality of Care (safe, effective, caring, responsive) Finance and Use of Resources Operational Performance Strategic Change Leadership and Improvement Capability (well-led) Diala Implications Risk: Any risks associated with the corporate objec Trust Risk Register or local risk registers uves are covered wi ININ THE BAF, Legal/Regulatory: As legal/regulatory issues associated with the Corporate Objectives are covered by the governance underpinning that particular area of delivery of the trusts work programme Resources: Delivery core business as usual of the trust, a cohort ind supported by tru st leadership Previously Considered by: Trust Executive Committee Date: 23 20 January 19 -
+Recommendation: Trust Board is asked to: Review the update, and in particular the assessment of where slippage presents a material risk to the year-end position Approve the report Supports Trust Strategic Objective: Treat the patient, treat the person Right care, right place, right time Balance the books, invest in our future Build a better St. George's Champion Team St. George's Develop tomorrow's treatments today CQC Theme: All Single Oversight Framework Theme: Operational Performance Strategic Change Leadership and Improvement Capability (well-led) Risk: Implications Any risks associated with the corporate objectives are covered within the BAF, Trust Risk Register or local risk registers Legal/Regulatory: As legal/regulatory issues associated with the Cocovered by the governance underpinning that patrusts work programme rticular area o f delivery of the Resources: Delivery core business as usual of the trust, and cohort supported by trust leadership Previously Considered by: Trust Executive Committee Date: 23 January 2019 Appendices: -